Nu Kappa Epsilon: History

 The sorority was created in an attempt to garner attention from the International Music Fraternity for Women, Sigma Alpha Iota (SAI).
 However, upon being offered colony status by SAI, NKE officers decided that the transition would involve the loss of sisters who did not meet the music class requirements of SAI.
 To maintain its founding purpose and inclusiveness, NKE chose to remain separate from SAI.

 Beta chapter was installed on March 14, 2005, at Christopher Newport University in Newport News, Virginia.
 Gamma chapter was chartered at Virginia Tech in 2015, but has since gone inactive.
 The group became a national sorority with the addition of Delta chapter at Cornell University in 2020.

 Symbols

 The sorority's flower is the white rose.
 Its colors are hunter green and burgundy.
 Its mascot is the songbird.

 Membership

 Membership is open to female students of any major who appreciate music.

 Activities

 The chapters participate in a variety of social activities and also attend concerts and recitals.
 Alpha chapter hosts NKoachella each semester, a concert featuring student performers that raises money for Musicians on Call.
 Its members teach music classes at local elementary schools.
 Alpha chapter is also one of the sponsors and participates in the Sinfonicron Light Opera Company.

 Philanthropy

 Nu Kappa Epsilon supports its communities through both music and time.
 Each chapter chooses a music-related philanthropy to support.
-The chapters raise funds and awareness for organizations such as Guitars Not Guns, Out of the Darkness, Playing for Change, Relay for Life, and the Songs for Kids Foundation.
+The chapters raise funds and awareness for organizations such as Guitars Not Guns, Out of the Darkness, Playing for Change, Relay for Life, the Songs for Kids Foundation, and Musicians on Call.